minprog/app-studio/30 Android/31 Volley/10 Content.md

         }
     }

 What this does is create a **new instance** of the `Response.Listener` class, and providing an implementation for the `onResponse` method.
-This method is called as soon as the data is received from the web server that you tried to reach.
+This method is called as soon as the data is received from the web server.

 Mind you, the new instance is created, but it is not assigned to a variable.
 That's why this thing is called an **anonymous listener**.
 In Android, anonymous listeners are used very often.
 The thruth is that we don't like it much, because it makes code very confusing.
 If you have time, try to de-anonymize your listeners as described in the text about [listeners](/android/listeners).
+But: make your code work first, and only then try to make it nice!

 ## References